redis/node-redis/README.md

         1: hashtest 2
     mjr:~/work/node_redis (master)$

-Note that the API is entire asynchronous.
+Note that the API is entirely asynchronous.
 To get data back from the server, you'll need to use a callback.

 ### Promises